-- 5+ exercises per week, in the textbook
+- •5+ exercises per week, in the textbook

 - Solve 1 by Wednesday, 2 more by Friday

-- Submit your answers in MyCourses

-- submit the answer as an easy-to-read PDF file
+- Submit your answers in MyCoursespreferably as an easy-to-read PDF file

 - The answers need to be complete

 - full details, complete proofs

 - e.g. why does your algorithm work correctly?